-Source: Data stored in the National Juvenile Court Data Archive, National Center for Juvenile
+Source: Data stored in the National Juvenile Court Data Archive, National Center for Juvenile Justice, Pittsburgh, Pennsylvania.
+Delinquency cases disposed during 1991 and 1992 (see Table 5.1 notes).

-Graphic analysis also revealed substantial differences in case processing time according to the size of jurisdictions (figure 5.2).
-In 1994 delinquency cases from the largest jurisdictions (those with more than 400,000 residents) took considerably longer to reach disposition.
-Four months or 120 days after referral, 25% of all delinquency cases from the largest jurisdictions were still short of final disposition.
+The graphic analysis also revealed substantial differences in case processing time according to the size of jurisdictions (figure 5.2).
+Delinquency cases from the largest jurisdictions(those with more than 400,000 residents) took considerably longer to reach disposition.
+Even 120 days after referral, 22% of all delinquency cases from the largest jurisdictions were still short of final disposition.
 The smallest jurisdictions in the study, or those with between 20,000 and 100,000 total residents, appeared to move cases to disposition more quickly.
-In these jurisdictions, 81% of all delinquency cases were disposed within 90 days.
+In these jurisdictions, 80% of all delinquency cases were disposed within 75 days.